 Following these two recent mural projects, I now have a Working-at-Heights and Elevated Mobile Platforms certification and am comfortable operating a 60’ boom lift.
 A few things I never pictured myself doing :)

 Mural assistance provided by Pete Ellison.
 Check out his fantastic work at peteellison.com

 Signage & Wayfinding

 A local developer was looking for signage and wayfinding strategies for their renovated building in Toronto.
 I designed exterior and interior signage to increase visibility in the primarily residential neighbourhood and put a fresh face on a tired office building.

 The interior wayfinding signage was created from blackened steel plate with cut-out numbers and backlit with LED lights.
 The wall was painted to match the accompanying artwork and create a reenergized and inviting lobby.

 The Timeline Scarf is a creative version of a family tree – one based on birthday colors.
-By incorporating the names and colors of family members, significant events and places lived, the Timeline Scarf makes a beautiful gift that will honor the legacy of your loved one for their significant occasion.
+It tells the story of your loved one by incorporating the names and colors of family or friends, significant events and places lived.
+The Timeline Scarf celebrates the legacy of a special person for their significant birthday, anniversary or momentous occasion.

 Colorography.com (coming soon)

 water wuz here